Third Culture Faith: Discovering God in the Flux

 It means admitting when you’re lost and asking God to lead you.

-God isn’t shocked by your questions.
+God isn’t shocked by your questions, your dysfunctions, your tantrums.

 He meets you inside them.